sevvandi/Outliers-Norm-Instance/README.md

       Contains the following folders

-      (1.1) Datasets - All datasets used in paper
+      (1.1) Datasets - Zip file containing all datasets used in paper

       (1.2) Features_and_performance - Contains 3 files